poanchen/poanchen.github.io/_posts/2019-11-23-how-to-create-an-azure-iot-central-application-programmatically.md

 {% endhighlight %}
 <a href="https://github.com/poanchen/iotcentral-arm-sdk-examples/blob/master/nodejs/index.ts" target="_blank">source code</a> hosted on <a href="https://github.com" target="_blank">GitHub</a>

-Now, you have learned to login, check if app name is available, create or update app, retrieve app info, delete app within Azure IoT Central.
+Now, you have learned to login, check if app name is available, create or update app, retrieve app info, update an app, list all the applications under a specific resource group name, delete app within Azure IoT Central.

 Okay, do let me know in the comments below if you have any questions/concerns and I would be happy to help in any way.
 Happy using [Azure IoT Central](https://azure.microsoft.com/en-us/services/iot-central/)!